-Respite is a service provided on a short-term basis to a beneficiary unable to care for themselves because of the absence of or need for relief of those unpaid caregivers/persons normally providing care for the beneficiary.
+Respite is a service provided on a short-term basis to a beneficiary unable to care for him/herself because of the absence of or need for relief of those unpaid caregivers/persons normally providing care for the beneficiary.
 Services may be provided in the beneficiary's home or private residence, or in a licensed respite care facility determined appropriate by the beneficiary or responsible party.

-Respite services may be preplanned on the POC; however, if a beneficiary anticipates needing respite in the POC year, but does not know when this will occur, they and their responsible party PAGE(S) 49 should receive a Freedom of Choice (FOC) list of respite providers and interview these providers.
-In this manner, the beneficiary and their responsible party(ies) and the provider chosen will be familiar with each other.
+Respite services may be preplanned on the POC; however, if a beneficiary anticipates needing respite in the POC year, but does not know when this will occur, he/she and his/her responsible party should receive a Freedom of Choice (FOC) list of respite providers and interview these providers.
+In this manner, the beneficiary and his/her responsible party(ies) and the provider chosen will be familiar with each other.
 When a situation occurs during the POC year in which respite will be needed, a revision to the POC will be done by the support coordinator and the beneficiary will be able to access the service in a timely manner.